Facebook boasts 5 million companies advertising to you

 Hope you're not sick of seeing ads on your Facebook feed.

-Facebook Chief Operating Officer Sheryl Sandberg told Reuters on Monday that it has more than 5 million companies that are advertising on its social network each month -- up from 4 million that it had disclosed in September.
+Facebook Chief Operating Officer Sheryl Sandberg told Reuters on Monday that more than 5 million companies are advertising on its social network each month, up from 4 million that it disclosed in September.

-The company's just getting started -- Sandberg said that the company is updating its suite of ad services to draw in more small businesses.
+The company's just getting started.
+Sandberg said that Facebook is updating its suite of ad services to draw in more small businesses.
+The company shared the details in a blog post on Monday.